 (2) Each QSE shall promptly inform ERCOT when the operating mode of its Generation Resource’s Automatic Voltage Regulator (AVR) or Power System Stabilizer (PSS) is changed while the Resource is On-Line.
 The QSE shall also provide the Resource’s AVR or PSS status logs to ERCOT upon request.
+For each Generation Resource that is On-Line but not producing real power and is not capable of providing reactive power, each QSE must still telemeter its AVR status to ERCOT, but is not required to provide verbal notifications of its AVR status changes to ERCOT during these operating conditions.

 (3) Each QSE shall immediately report to ERCOT and the TSP any inability of the QSE’s Generation Resource required to meet its reactive capability requirements in these Protocols.